Start a Conversation

 The Salkantay trek is known for its dramatic, diverse landscapes.
 You’ll hike through snow-capped mountains, pass by the impressive Salkantay Peak (6,271 meters), and descend into cloud forests.
 The trek offers fewer crowds than the classic Inca Trail, giving you a more secluded, immersive experience before joining the shorter Inca Trail.

-4. How does the Short Inca Trail start?
+4. How does the 2 day Inca trail with camping start?

-5. Can I camp on the Short Inca Trail?
+5. Can I camp on the 2 days Inca Trail?

-Yes, the Short Inca Trail Hike with Camping includes an overnight camp, typically near Wiñay Wayna.
+Yes, the Inca Trail hike with Camping includes an overnight camp, typically near Wiñay Wayna.
 This option allows hikers to spend the night under the stars, closer to the trail, and experience the trek more authentically, compared to those who stay in hotels in Aguas Calientes.

 6. What are the key highlights?

-The combination of Salkantay’s high-altitude mountain passes and the Short Inca Trail leads to unforgettable highlights: stunning views of snow-capped peaks, the mystical Wiñay Wayna ruins, and the iconic approach to Machu Picchu through the Sun Gate.
+The combination of Salkantay’s high-altitude mountain passes and the 2 days Inca Trail leads to unforgettable highlights: stunning views of snow-capped peaks, the mystical Wiñay Wayna ruins, and the iconic approach to Machu Picchu through the Sun Gate.
 Camping under the stars adds another dimension of adventure to the experience.

 7. When is the best time to go?